-Lake Compounce, A Classic Amusement Park
+Lake Compounce, a Classic Midway

 Opened in 1846 by Gad Norton, who conducted electricity experiments on the 23-acre lake, Lake Compounce has been entertaining amusement-seekers ever since.
-Many attractions such as the 1911 open-air trolley, the antique carousel and the Wildcat, a wooden roller coaster built in 1927, have been around for many years.
+Many attractions such as the 1911 open-air trolley, the antique carousel and Wildcat, a wooden roller coaster built in 1927, have been around for many years.

 The park has also undergone renovations nearing $40 million and now boasts over 50 rides (including a lakefront rollercoaster) and attractions set on over 300 acres.
 Through it all, it maintains an old-fashioned welcome for families.

-For coaster enthusiasts, Lake Compounce is home to the “World’s #1 Wooden Rollercoaster.”
-Named the Boulder Dash, this wooden thrillride reaches speeds of 65 mph and has a 115-foot drop.
+Coaster enthusiasts may know that Lake Compounce is home to the “World’s #1 Wooden Rollercoaster.”
+Named Boulder Dash, this wooden thrill ride reaches speeds of 65mph and has a 115-foot drop.
 For 4-G force experience, try the two-arm swing called Thunder N’ Lightning.

 The younger set (ages 3-10) will enjoy Garfield’s Circus World.
 Rides of all calibers can be found in this section of the park including Caterpillar Train, Drop Zone and Flying Elephants.

-On warmer days, Splash Harbor is an outdoor water park featuring more than 15 water attractions.
+On warmer days, Splash Harbor is an outdoor water park on the grounds featuring more than 15 water attractions.
 From the 800-foot lazy river to the 60-foot New England lighthouse, there is a water attraction for everyone.
 Plenty of water slides and tube rides along with a wave pool are all fun ways to get wet.

 Halloween is also a great time to visit because the park offers several themed-attractions for extra spooks and thrills.
-An everyday perk of visiting Lake Compounce is free soda.
-Thirsty family members can drink all day, everyday with unlimited refills — a great money-saver!
+An everyday benefit of visiting Lake Compounce is free soda.
+Thirsty family members can drink all day, every day with unlimited refills — a great money-saver!

-Other Fun Activities for Kids in Northwest Connecticut
+More Fun Activities for Kids in Northwest Connecticut

-In 2002, after years of renovations, the theater re-opened and now hosts many performances, with past line-ups including hits such as “Grease,” “The Graduate,” and the “Wizard of Oz.”
+In 2002, after years of renovations, the theater reopened and now hosts many performances, with past line-ups including hits such as “Grease,” “The Graduate” and the “Wizard of Oz.”
 The building is reminiscent of the classic movie houses that have mostly disappeared from the modern landscape.
-Kids will love it because it has a magical quality to it, while parents will enjoy the deep-rooted history.
+Kids will love the place because it has a magical quality to it, while parents will enjoy the deep-rooted history.

 Discover some of the great products that come from Connecticut, while enjoying some PEZ in one of their many great dispensers.
-It will be a discovery adventure, learning about all of the things you never knew came from Connecticut.
+It will be a discovery adventure learning about all of the things you never knew came from this state.

-In the Kid Zone, your children can take on the role of construction worker, and use the provided construction sets to design their own buildings, or sculptures.
+In the Kid Zone, your children can take on the role of construction worker and use the provided construction sets to design their own buildings, or sculptures.
 Your children will beg you to take them to the Soda Fountain, which is a re-creation of a classic 1940’s soda fountain with ice cream sundaes and more.
 The museum offers many programs including summer classes so be sure to check out their events and programs.
-Admission for infants free.
+Admission for infants is free.

 This story was accurate when it was published.
 Please be sure to confirm all rates and details directly with the companies in question, and stay up to date with current events to ensure a safe and successful trip.